How to claim the Fisher Tax Credit and Seafarers’ Allowance in Ireland

 How much is the Fisher Tax credit worth?

 If you are entitled to the Fisher Tax Credit you will be due €1,270 per year.
-Like all tax credits, there are a number of qualifying conditions you must meet before you can claim.
+Like all tax credits, there are several qualifying conditions you must meet before you can claim.

 In short, if you are eligible for this credit, you can earn up to €22,850 before paying income tax.